Cognitive dissonance: Politics

 Electoral politics can feature more than just policy disagreements.
 People seek to reduce their cognitive dissonance when making any choice.
 Engagement in the electoral process can change policy references, drawing on the framework of cognitive dissonance theory.
 The idea suggests that cognitive dissonance created by being vocal about support and losing leads voters to align their preferences more closely with those of the supported candidate.
 Voting itself is a support activity that may led to preference changes.

 Modernly, social media has affected politics.
 Recognizing this, creators can profit from a social media relationship between votes and candidates.
 For example, a celebrity endorsing a candidate can cause their followers to lose sight of policy and focus on the opinion of the person they follow, causing cognitive dissonance.
 Social media trends like "Kamala is Brat" have rallied fans.
 As a result, voters are less focused on a candidates' plans for office, and more on the social media attention stirred.

 In an article from Lee D. Ross et al. titled How Christians reconcile their personal political views and the teachings of their faith: Projection as a means of dissonance reduction, political views and religion were researched in terms of dissonance.
 The study found that those who attended church more often were more likely to vote for a republican candidate (Bush, at the time) than a liberal counterpart.
 The "religion gap" refers to this phenomena where Conservatives are deemed religious and Liberals deemed non-religious.
 However, the basis of this gap was found to be how central the ideologies of Christian faith were to one's identity, so the true correlation between religiosity and politics was how important each was to someone's identity.
 A low association with either lowered the chance for dissonance within an individual.

+Deradicalization of extremists

+In the context of extremism cognitive dissonance theory provides a framework for understanding both the resilience of radical beliefs and the pathways to disengagement and deradicalization.
+As Jonatan Kurzwelly described in a study based on interviews with former extremists, radicalized individuals frequently utilize specific coping strategies—such as adapting cognitions, altering the perceived importance of a belief, or shifting the source of discomfort—to resolve cognitive dissonance without abandoning their core extremist attitudes.
+However, his research indicates that cognitive dissonance can effectively catalyze deradicalization when specific criteria are met.
+To induce meaningful attitudinal change, the dissonance typically needs to be sustained across time and various contexts, directly threaten the individual's foundational ideological tenets and self-identity, and accumulate alongside multiple other dissonant experiences.